LukeEScott/GCP-Plex-Media-Server/README.md

 terraform apply
 ```

 This should create 10 different resources.
-These include a Linux VM, External IP, Firewall Rules, Service Account, Cloud Scheduler Jobs and etc.
+These include a Linux VM, External IP, Firewall Rules, Service Account with Roles, Cloud Scheduler Jobs and etc.